-Our mission is to achieve success in The Football League in a manner which rewards the shareholder, supporters and employees, in a stadium that all people connected to the club can be proud of.
+Our mission is to achieve success in the Premier League, EFL and all other professional competitions in a manner which rewards the shareholder, supporters and employees in a stadium that all people connected to the club can be proud of.

 To carry out such ancillary activities which are consistent with our footballing aspirations and the overall image and brand identity of Preston North End FC.

-- Preston North End FC continues to strive for wider access to matches by offering a broad range of ticket prices both in terms of matchday tickets and season tickets.
+Preston North End FC continues to strive for wider access to matches by offering a broad range of ticket prices both in terms of match day tickets and season cards.

-- Preston North End FC operates a scheme to enable supporters to pay for season tickets by instalment plan.
+Preston North End FC operates a scheme to enable supporters to pay for season cards by instalment plan.

-- The club will always retain the recommended percentage of tickets for sale to non-season ticket holders.
+The club will retain at its discretion a percentage of tickets for sale to non-season card holders.

-- Concessionary prices are available to junior supporters (U16), young adults (Ages 16 to 18), students and senior citizens (Over 65) upon production of the relevant ID.
+Concessionary prices are available to supporters aged 0 to 10 years, 11 to 18 years, 19 to 24 years, and senior citizens over 65 years, upon production of the relevant ID.

-- An area of the stadium for the exclusive use of family groups, junior supporters and senior citizens;
+- An area of the stadium for the exclusive use of family groups and young supporters;

 - Support for disabled spectators and their carers;

-The allocation of ticket priority for away games will be announced via the usual channels.
-In most circumstances priority will be provided to season ticket holders and then general sale.
+The allocation of ticket priority for away games will be announced via the club’s media channels.
+In most circumstances, priority will be given to Ambassador Season Card holders, followed by supporters with a required number of loyalty points, followed by general sale.
 Decisions will be based on the opponents, the profile of the fixture and the allocation of tickets received.
-Information will be conveyed to supporters via a press release, the match magazine, club website and matchday announcements.
+Information will be conveyed to supporters via the club’s media channels.

 Tickets for cup matches are priced dependent upon the opponents, the profile of the fixture and the competition.
-Ticket priority for home games will rest with season ticket holders followed by general sale.
+Ticket priority for home games will rest with season card holders then to supporters with a required number of loyalty points followed by general sale.
 Tickets for away fixtures will be allocated as above.

 - A suitable reason is provided for being unable to attend;